helsenorge/structor/README.md

+# This repository is archived
-#this repository is archived, for further updates to form builder (structor), see https://github.com/helsenorge/structor-export/
+For further updates to form builder (structor), see https://github.com/helsenorge/structor-export/

 # Structor - FHIR form builder